ksator/machine_learning_with_HealthBot/README.md

 >>> from sklearn.datasets import load_iris
 >>> iris=load_iris()
 ```
-it returned a kind of dictionary.
+it returns a kind of dictionary.

 ### Examine the iris dataset